Caring for Elderly Parents

 You can honor them while still living your own life.

-Many people discover that caregiving becomes more sustainable when love is balanced with realistic limits, respect, and self-care.
+Many people discover that caregiving becomes more sustainable when love is balanced with healthy boundaries, realistic expectations, respect, and self-care.

 A Grounded Perspective

-Caring for elderly parents involves practical, emotional, medical, financial, and family considerations.
+Caring for aging parents is influenced by many emotional, relational, psychological, medical, financial, cultural, and family factors.

-Family Constellations offers another perspective for understanding how responsibility, guilt, loyalty, and family dynamics may influence the caregiving experience.
+Family Constellations offers another perspective for understanding how responsibility, guilt, loyalty, family roles, and unresolved relationship dynamics may influence the caregiving experience.

 Explore Further